oracle-livelabs/developer/dev-ai-app-dev-healthcare/app-architecture/app-architecture.md

     - A VM in the public subnet runs two containers, including:

-        - Open-source Python library for the Loan Approval Demo
+        - Open-source Python library for the Healthcare Claim Approval Demo

         - JupterLab as a browser-based development environment